Fabio3rs/my-cpp-repl-study/README.md

 - **Sandboxed Environments**: Consider containerization for untrusted code
 - **Research Applications**: Valuable for compiler and runtime system research

+### Limitations and Responsible Usage

+* No sandboxing: Do not use with untrusted code.
+* Not designed for production deployment (research/educational only).
+* Memory for all loaded libraries remains allocated (see “Future Work”).

 ### Enhanced Safety Through Signal Handling:

 1. **Controlled Crash Recovery**: Signal-to-exception conversion prevents REPL termination from user code crashes